buildpacks/docs/src/content/docs/using-pack/building-app.md

 In this case, the default [builder](/docs/using-pack/working-with-builders) (essentially, an image containing buildpacks) is used, and an appropriate buildpack is automatically selected from the builder based on the app source code.

+> You can change the default builder using the `set-default-builder` command.
+>
+> Alternately, you can ignore the default and use a specific builder with the `build` command's `--builder` flag.

 To publish the produced image to an image registry, include the `--publish` flag:

 ```bash